 - People and Teams: Scrum Teams are self-organising and cross-functional – very different from traditional development groups.
 We delve into the people aspect of Scrum, how to work with people and how Scrum Teams are formed.
 We discuss tools and ideas to get Scrum teams going and guide them along the way, and help them continuously self-develop to become successful through better collaboration

 - The Scrum Master: Scrum Masters are servant-leaders with skills and tools to coach teams and organisations in understanding and applying Scrum.
 They master several techniques for coaching, conversation and facilitation in order to help people, teams and organisations discover what works best for them.
 Being a Scrum Master requires specific skills and traits.
 The overall behaviour of a Scrum Master is very different from a project manager or team leader in a traditional environment

 - Scrum at Large: identifying waste and possible scaling options within a team to increase the effectiveness of the team in delivering releasable software.
 How a Scrum Master can guide an organisation in scaling to multiple Scrum Teams working on one software product and in aligning development on product lines or multiple interconnected products

 Assessment and certification

 Unlike other Scrum certifications that require only class attendance, Scrum.org certification requires a minimum score on a rigorous assessment.
 The Professional Scrum Master course has two associated assessments with two levels of certification – PSM I and PSM II.
-While these assessments are available to the public for purchase, if you complete the Professional Scrum Master course, you will receive a password to take the PSM I assessment once within a 14-day period following the course.
+While these assessments are available to the public for purchase, if you complete the Professional Scrum Master course, you will receive a password to take the PSM I assessment once.
 If you pass this assessment, you will receive the industry-recognised PSM I certification and your name will be posted on this website.